Paying Your SVC Bill

 Financial Aid and your Student Account

-Your Financial Obligation Worksheet will reflect your financial aid eligibility only after you have signed and returned your award letter.
-Pending financial aid will then appear under the “anticipated credits” section of your obligation worksheet and will reduce the amount you will be expected to pay.
+The student’s Financial Obligation Worksheet will reflect the financial aid eligibility only after the student has signed and returned the award letter.
+Pending financial aid will appear under the “anticipated credits” section of the student’s obligation worksheet.
+It will reduce the amount the student is expected to pay.
+The “Anticipated Balance” line is the amount the student can expect to pay out of pocket.

 Student Loans: Stafford Loans (subsidized and unsubsidized), Parent PLUS Loans, and alternative loans will not appear on your financial obligation worksheet until they are certified by the Financial Aid Office.
 Certification happens after all proper forms have been completed and filed with the Financial Aid Office.